JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

 $\quad$Now, much of her magic revolves around her elemental cloaks.
 By a specific encoding technique, she has instilled the essence of each cloak into specific techniques, empowering and simultaneously locking them behind each cloak.

+$\quad$The aspect Adalyne has chosen to embody with her (admittedly rudimentary) Zen magic is The World.

 > [!EXAMPLE]- A note on Might
 >$\quad$Over the past 17 years, Adalyne has been ceaseless in the development of her magic.
 She *should* have 'understood' her two Conceptual Elements as much as she could, as she had achieved a Gold grade elemental cloak, which is the highest grade, with both.
 This was not the case.
 >Shortly after Blaise's hospitalization at the hands of Neloth, Adalyne comprehended something further: "Strength" and "Speed", or her understanding of both, combined to bring forth "Might", a 'second grade' Conceptual Element in that it is derived from other Conceptual Element(s) and thus literally "larger" in scope (though this does not make it inherently better.)